Chua Soi Lek

 Chua Soi Lek (蔡细历 (蔡細歷, Cài Xìlì, Chhòa Sòe-le̍k); born 2 January 1947), also known as Chua Kin Seng, is a Chinese Malaysian politician from the state of Johor.
-He is the 9th President of the Malaysian Chinese Association (MCA), a major component party in Barisan Nasional (BN) coalition from 2010 until 2013.
+He was the 9th President of the Malaysian Chinese Association (MCA), a major component party in Barisan Nasional (BN) coalition from 2010 until 2013.
 He held the post of Minister of Health from 2004 until 2008.
-He has also been a one-term Member of Parliament (MP) for Labis (2004-2008) and a 4-term Member of the Johor State Legislative Assembly (MLA) for Penggaram from 1986 to 2004.
+He has also been a one-term Member of Parliament (MP) for Labis (2004–2008) and a 4-term Member of the Johor State Legislative Assembly (MLA) for Penggaram from 1986 to 2004.

 Early life

 He was born in Batu Pahat, Johor.
 Chua received his early education at Sekolah Kebangsaan Lim Poon, then Batu Pahat High School and Muar High School.
-He was educated in medicine (SSB) at the University of Malaya in 1968–1973.
+He was educated in medicine (MBBS) at the University of Malaya in 1968–1973.

 Chua set up his medical practice in May 1976 after serving as a medical officer at the Batu Pahat Hospital.
 He sold the clinic in 1992 to pursue a full-time career in politics with MCA.